 She is the CEO of Proterro Inc. and sits on the Boards of Directors of Aldis, Inc.; Ampulse Corp.; Planar Energy; Rajant Corp., and the National Association of Seed and Venture Funds.

 Kasdin holds an MBA from Stanford University and a BSE degree in operations research from Princeton University.

 Robert E. Keith, Jr

-Managing General Partner, TL Ventures
+CEO, Managing Director & President, TL Ventures

 Bob Keith, managing general partner of TL Ventures, is one of the co-founders of the firm and has been the chief executive officer of the management companies from the outset.
 His 22-year career at Fidelity Bank in Philadelphia, a leading regional commercial financial institution, saw an ever increasing level of responsibilities.
 He left the bank in 1989 to become a venture-capitalist, at which time he was Vice Chairman responsible for most of the bank’s commercial lending and non-banking subsidiaries.
 He oversaw significant growth and market expansion during his tenure as well as entry into new service markets such as investment banking, where he recruited Mark DeNino who had been an operating executive at several venture backed companies.
 He is a graduate of Amherst College and Temple University School of Law.
 He was later recognized as a distinguished alumnus by Temple University School of Law in 2004.